omegat-org/omegat/release/readme.txt

 Core changes:
   -

-New UI features (comparing to 1.4 OmegaT series):
+New UI features (compared to 1.6 OmegaT series):
   -

 ==============================================================================